seedcode/fmxj/README.md

 ...which can now be passed to *postQueryFMS()*.

 ###Functions for working with JavaScript Objects
-Additional functions for handling your objects in JavaScript
+Additional functions for handling your objects in JavaScript.
 ***

 ***Coming Soon!***